webdsl/elib-bootstrap/README.md

-elib-bootstrap-2
+elib-bootstrap
 ================

-Bootstrap 2 library for WebDSL (Bootstrap v2.1.0_)
+Bootstrap library for WebDSL (current Bootstrap version: v3.0.2)

+Older versions can be found in branches.